hb-robo/haydenbrown.dev/src/content/blog/thoughts-on-dqxi.md

   - 'criticism'
 ---

-Conservative game design
-* Obsession with history, familiarity, callbacks, etc
-* Romanticizing pastoralism, abstinence, and the virtues of war and physical strength
-* Restrictive ideas of women and what they can be in the world, coloring normal self-determination as "defiance"
-* Kingdoms based on real-life places, lovingly(?) flanderized
-* Leaving key character points to implication to avoid salient content, ie. Sylvando
-* Managed to find a plot point to make a young girl "actually much older"
-* Traditional Toriyama travel-the-world-collect-the-mulligans quest
-* Tolkien-esque morality with explicit good and evil
-* Valorizes royalty and ancestry to an insane degree, to the point that every cast member is either directly in line for a throne or sworn to protect one

 Act I - A jolly romp
 * Each character's combat style is a direct reflection of their personality and values